-Arté Noir has been a vision that has lived rent free in my head for more than twenty years.
-It started as something completely different than what is here on these pages, but it was borne from a deep, deep desire to share the beauty, wonder and magnificence of Black art that I’ve been so fortunate to have enhance my life.
+Arté Noir has been a vision that has lived rent-free in my head for more than twenty years.
+It started as something completely different than what is here on these pages, but it was borne from a deep, deep desire to share the beauty, wonder, and magnificence of Black art that I’ve been so fortunate to have enhanced my life.

 Whenever I was fortunate enough to visit the Dance Theatre of Harlem location on W 154th in New York City, I was always met with a “how’s Kabby?” as soon as I walked in the door.
 There was this symbiotic relationship between Seattle and the Dance Theatre of Harlem, and each time Mr. Mitchell (Arthur, b.
 1934 - d.
 2018) would visit, I was always welcomed to join the party, which was most likely a raucous dinner with the two Mitchells.
 Mr. Mitchell was a charm to be around.
 He would let off quips that always made you think.
 The last time we all dined together, I brought up my disappointment with how little shine Black artists get for their enormous contributions to American culture.
 Arthur listened, and responded, “Don’t hate, elevate.”